ArenKDesai/Aren-s-Notes/Big Data Systems/Spark.md

 ### [[Caches]]
 Some RDDs might get used repeatedly, so they're cached.
 We can also do this manually with sc.cache(), and uncaching with sc.unpersist().

-Spark's caching also performs compression, so when given the option to use MEMORY_ONLY or DISK_ONLY, the MEMORY_ONLY will take up more storage (in RAM) than
+Spark's caching also performs compression, so when given the option to use MEMORY_ONLY or DISK_ONLY, the MEMORY_ONLY will take up more storage (in RAM) than DISK_ONLY (in disk).

 # Spark Deployment